Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 ***LCpl Viggo Dyer***

 It was amazing how much a good cry could just... help.
 You had to have the right sorta brothers with you, though.
 Nobody else would understand.
-Clark, Feegun and Rivera were good men, and…
+Clark, Feegun and Rivera were good men, and...

 ...Fuck.

-In the here-and-now, though, they needed *showers.* After hours fighting in full gear, sweaty as balls, rehydration salts for the win…*rank* didn’t even begin to fuckin’ cover it.
-Another stroke of luck, or maybe magically competent planning: they had a decon kit with them at battalion, complete with pop-up tent and everything…*and* it had connected showers.
+In the here-and-now, though, they needed *showers.* After hours fighting in full gear, sweaty as balls, rehydration salts for the win...*rank* didn’t even begin to fuckin’ cover it.
+Another stroke of luck, or maybe magically competent planning: they had a decon kit with them at battalion, complete with pop-up tent and everything...*and* it had connected showers.

 As everyone was in gear, that meant nobody had to be shaved.
 Thank God, because that could be debilitating for a gao.
 They did take the opportunity to *trim* right the fuck down though, and that was a nice bit of laughs for a bit.
 You had to be pretty cocky to rock a to-the-skin buzz cut.